Kaholo/kaholo-plugin-azure-batch/README.md

 **Description**

-This method will create a pool of compute nodes [For more info]. https://docs.microsoft.com/enus/rest/api/batchmanagement/pool/create).
+This method will create a pool of compute nodes [For more info](https://docs.microsoft.com/enus/rest/api/batchmanagement/pool/create).

 Pool nodes are the VMs that execute your tasks.
 Specify properties such as the number and size of the nodes, a Windows or Linux VM image, and an application to install when the nodes join the pool.

 **Parameters**